johnfhaidoulis/Workshop_Week_1/README.md

 Lastly there should be clear and accessible search bars, login buttons, and links in the header and footer similar to other webpages.

+Note: The images and information are sourced from third-parties and are just used for demonstration purposes as practice making this mock website.

 ## Sources:
 1. I used W3schools ul style guide
 2. RHS website, Sutton Seeds, Fothergills websites were used for inspiration.